Aarhus University Seal

 Simulation exercises

-A design study involving one or more research papers about optical technologies.
+The evaluation is based on an oral exam, which will focus on a design study you will make involving one or more research papers related to optical technologies.

 For those that would like to attend the exam, please send your abstract to Nicolas Volet by email before the above deadline.